Alone

 By Ruth Rin

-That morning, I was devastated when my email I read,
+That day, I was crushed when my email I read,

 And learned of the death of my high-school friend.